“Labor Omnia Vincit” McKay Law

 Q: The insurance company says I was at fault because I was on a motorcycle — is that fair?

 A: No — and it’s not legal grounds for denial.
-Insurance companies routinely try to blame motorcyclists.
-We fight back hard against these tactics.
+Anti-motorcyclist bias is something we routinely defeat.

 Q: My injuries are catastrophic — how much can I recover?

-A: Significant damages.
+A: Substantial.
 Major injury cases involve substantial damages.

 Q: Should I give the insurance company a recorded statement?